Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 Full cooperation.
 Immediate disclosure.

-Produce all documentation immediately.
+Produce everything immediately.
 Brief the board today.
-Engage specialist external counsel (not your usual commercial solicitors — an SFO-experienced firm).
-Self-report any concerns identified during internal review.
-Position Meridian as a cooperating company that took the right steps.
+Engage specialist SFO-experienced counsel (not your usual commercial firm).
+Self-report anything found in internal review.
+Position Meridian as cooperating early.
 Under SFO DPA guidance, early cooperation and self-reporting are the strongest factors in securing a DPA over prosecution.

 Your choice